1989Victor/google_project/README.md

 The entire process is orchestrated using Apache Airflow and automated to run on a daily schedule.

 Technologies Used
-1. Google Sheets (via gspread library)
+1. Google Sheet (via gspread library)
 2. Python (Data processing & transformation)
 3. Pandas (Dataframe manipulation)
 4. Apache Airflow (Workflow orchestration)